JKottonen/CPP-course-assignments/lopputyo/README.md

 ## About

-This simple game is a project for practising object oriented programming in c++.
+This simple game is a project for practicing object oriented programming in c++.

 ## How to play
 - **Run Battleships.exe**